Does AARP Life Insurance Program give a refund if policy is cancelled after 5 yrs?

 Asked May 15, 2019

-In your specific case, essentially you have paid for five years of insurance coverage and that service was rendered to you in full throughout the term of the policy regardless of whether or not a claim was filed.
+In your specific case, essentially you have paid for five years of insurance coverage.
+That service was rendered to you in full throughout the term of the policy regardless of whether or not a claim was filed.
 Insurance is a coverage service that is provided and paid for even when there are no payouts during the policy term.
-As a result, in order for you to receive a refund you would need to prove that insurance coverage during that period was not provided to you which would occur when you were not assigned a customer number or allowed to enjoy any of AARP's promised services as stipulated in the agreed upon contract.
+As a result, in order for you to receive a refund, you would need to prove that insurance coverage during that period was not provided to you which would occur when you were not assigned a customer number or allowed to enjoy any of AARP's promised services as stipulated in the agreed-upon contract.
 This is generally not the case with a company as reputable and experienced as AARP so this may be a fruitless exercise for you.